LSST: from Science Drivers to Reference Design and Anticipated Data Products: COMMUNITY INVOLVEMENT

 \section{COMMUNITY INVOLVEMENT}

-LSST has been conceived as a public facility: the database that it will produce, and the associated object catalogs that are generated from that database, will be made available to the scientific community and to the public at large with no proprietary period.
-The LSST data management system will provide user-friendly tools to access this database and to support user-initiated queries, run on LSST computers, either at the archive facility or at the data access centers.
-We expect that many, perhaps even the majority of LSST discoveries will come from research astronomers with no formal affiliation to the project, from students, and from interested amateurs, intrigued by the accessibility to the Universe that this facility uniquely provides.
-For example, because of its interest in the large public data access of the LSST program, the Google Corporation has recently joined the LSST team.
+LSST has been conceived as a public facility: the database that it will produce, and the associated object catalogs that are generated from that database, will be made available with no proprietary period to the U.S.\ and Chilean scientific communities, as well as to those international partners who contribute to operations funding.
+As described in \S~\ref{Sec:impact}, data will also be made available to the general public for educational and outreach activities.
+The LSST data management system (\S~\ref{Sec:dp}) will provide user-friendly tools to access this database, support user-initiated queries and data exploration, and carry out scientific analyses on the data, using LSST computers either at the archive facility or at the data access centers.
+We expect that many, perhaps even the majority, of LSST discoveries will come from research astronomers with no formal affiliation to the project, from students, and from interested amateurs, intrigued by the accessibility to the Universe that this facility uniquely provides.

 The SDSS provides a good example for how the scientific community can be effective in working with large, publicly available astronomical data sets.
-The SDSS has put out a series of large incremental data releases via a sophisticated database, roughly once per year, together with a paper describing the content of each data release, and extensive on-line documentation giving instructions on downloading the catalogs and image data (see http://www.sdss.org).
-Over 60\% of the more than 1800 refereed papers based on SDSS data to date (May 2008) have been written by people from outside the project, and include many of the most high-profile results that have come from the facility.
+The SDSS has published a series of large incremental data releases via a sophisticated database, roughly once per year, together with a paper describing the content of each data release, and extensive on-line documentation giving instructions on downloading the catalogs and image data (see \url{http://www.sdss.org}).
+The overwhelming majority of the almost 8000 refereed papers based on SDSS data to date have been written by scientists from outside the project, and include many of the most high-profile results that have come from the survey.